Skip to footer content

 $vbLabelText $csharpLabel

 Microsoft Excel Spreadsheets are also referred to as Excel Workbooks.
-Each workbook contains multiple worksheets and a single worksheet contains tabular cells with its value.
-To open and read an Excel file, it should be loaded using the WorkBook class and Load method present in the IronXL library.
+Each workbook contains multiple worksheets (also called sheets), and a single worksheet contains tabular cells organized in rows and columns with their respective values.
+To open and read an Excel file, load it using the WorkBook class and Load method present in the IronXL library.
 The code goes as follows:

 // Supported Excel spreadsheet formats for reading include: XLSX, XLS, CSV, and TSV